miladsharifiteh/miley/README.md

 - `resume` -> resumes the playback, refuses when the track is already playing.
 - `seek-[seconds]` -> jumps to the "seconds" position of the track. example:
 `seek-100`.
-- `stop` -> terminates the current playback and take you to the main UI.
+- `stop` -> terminates the current playback and takes you to the main UI.
 - `next` -> terminates the current playback and starts to play the next one.
 - `prev` -> terminates the current playback and starts to play the previous one.